top of page

 Our documentaries are available in public and academic libraries through

 Kanopy and Alexander Street.
-We value our films as stewards of knowledge—stories that deserve context, clarity, and visibility.
-Time and again, our efforts have been met by philanthropists who share our conviction that knowledge should be accessible at the touch of a button.
+We value our films as stewards of knowledge—stories that deserve context, clarity,

 From the earliest days of cinema, filmmakers have grappled with the question: how do we secure a budget, and what constitutes success?
 We ask a different question.
 What if investors became donors, and financial gain were replaced by the creation of lasting tools for learning — films that help audiences, students, and scholars deepen their understanding of the world?
 The answer is clear: we make films that illuminate — unapologetically built not for profit, but for understanding.